aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

 * Sampling keywords argument tells the X-Ray recorder to trace requests served by your Flask application with the default sampling rate.
 You can configure the recorder in code to apply custom sampling rules or change other settings.

-**NOTE**: You can use 'xray_recorder' decorator for capture function execution information.
+**NOTE**: You can use 'xray_recorder' decorator to capture function execution information.

 ```python
 from aws_xray_sdk.core import xray_recorder